wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

+= IMPORTANT =
+The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
+You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
+Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum
 * full GMedia support